amirhoseinsalimi/programmer-fa/README.md

 A simple bot that brings Persian / English tweets about programming to your feed.
 Feel free to add your desired words.

+> **Note**
+> This bot is being re-written.
+The current work is being done on `v2` branch which is going to be merged with `master` once is completed.
+I suggest you to send your PRs to `v2` branch for now.

 ### Requirements to run the bot

 1. A developer account (Grab one from here [Twitter](https://developer.twitter.com/))